 You can make a lovely card with a few sheets of patterned or plain card stock sold by the piece at craft stores like Michaels, JoAnn or Hobby Lobby.
 (Paper is commonly on sale at all three.
 Check their weekly ads for guidance and coupons.).
 You can easily work with the less expensive, smaller 8.5 x 11 size as well.
 Once you’ve found a design or color that suits your personality, head over to a card-making site for basic instructions on how to cut the paper and fold to size.

 And now for the fun part: decorating.
 Typing “card-making” into the Pinterest search bar will give you more ideas than you can absorb just on the first page, and most involve techniques that involve the artsy fun we had in grade school with watercolors and ink pads that average around $1.99 at a craft store.
-Among my favorites is ribbon pleating, which adds a very professional touch with no special skills needed.
-Origami is another way to instantly dress up a card in minutes.

 The difficult part: What to say